astorm/pestle/docs/pestle-library.md

 The second part is a description of your option.
 This is for humans to read and understand what your option is for.

-Pestle will pass a _second_ value to `pestle_cli` that's an array populated with your options keys.
+Pestle will pass a _second_ argument to the `pestle_cli` function.
+This second argument is an array that's populated with your option keys.
 If you don't use an option, the key will be set to `NULL`.

 ```
     $ pestle.phar some-command
     NULL
 ```

-But if you _do_ pass an option, it's value will be set.
+But if you _do_ pass an option, its value will be set.

 ```
     $ pestle.phar some-command --some-option foo